What is SymfonyCloud?

 It really is "what would my site look like if I merge these changes to production?"

-An environment is a standalone copy of your live website which can be used for testing, Q&A, implementing new features, fixing bugs, ...
+Projects are deployed in environments.
+An environment is a standalone copy of your live applications which can be used for testing, Q&A, implementing new features, fixing bugs, ...

 There are three types of containers within your cluster, all configured by files stored along side your code: